striving forstrength

 Myostatin has long been a subject of research, and scientists have found that inhibiting it, or limiting its ability to do its job, could release the brake on muscle growth.

 In SMA, where an important goal is to stop or even reverse muscle weakness, myostatin has understandably attracted significant interest.
-Research continues to look for optimal ways to specifically target myostatin to help address muscle weakness.
+Research continues to look for optimal ways to specifically target myostatin to help address muscle weakness in SMA.

 If the challenges of targeting myostatin can be addressed, it may provide a potential muscle-focused approach in SMA.